leonardespi/automation-bootcamp/README.md

 A modular, hands-on upskilling course that takes functional/manual testers from **zero automation** to **Junior Automation Engineer** level using Python, Selenium, and Page Object Model (POM).

+You might also wanna check the demo website you'll use for testing: [here](http://www.leonardespi.me/automation-testers-handbook-demo/)

 ## What you'll learn
 - Python fundamentals for testing
 - Web automation with Selenium (Chrome headless)